Lovesan/bike/README.md

 * Expose DEFKNOW-alike API to the user

 * Investigate CoreCLR interop on Linux.
-Fix SBCL crashes on Windows with NullReferenceException.

 * Optimize invocation cache (maybe write some hash functions instead of using ```sxhash``` etc)